MohamadYusuf/WebRx-Site/docs/sactive-binding.md

 # The SActive-Binding

-The SActive-binding tests if the [router's](/docs/routing-overview.html#start) current state matches its own configuration and add the Css-Class *active* to its target element if the test succeeds or remove it otherwise.
+The SActive-binding tests if the [router's](/docs/routing-overview.html#start) current state matches its own configuration and add the Css-Class <code>active</code> to its target element if the test succeeds or remove it otherwise.

 The primary use-case is to simplify the special appearance of navigation menus relying on routing-state, by having the "active" state's menu button appear different, distinguishing it from the inactive items.